 Primary Doctor / Optician

-When you approach your primary doctor or optician with concerns about your child’s eye, they will do a Red Reflex Test in a darkened room.
+When you approach your primary doctor or optician with concerns about your child’s eye, they will do a Fundal Reflex (Red Reflex) Test in a darkened room.
 They will use an ophthalmoscope to look at the back of each eye.
 This simply involves shining a special handheld instrument that looks a little like a torch into the eye.
 They may use dilating eye drops to make the pupil bigger so they can clearly see the back of the eyes.

 If your primary doctor or optician is concerned about your child’s eyes, they will refer you to an ophthalmologist (eye doctor).
 Sometimes your child will be referred to a paediatric ophthalmologist (a children’s eye doctor).
 Your child should be seen by the specialist within three days of the referral, and not later than one week.